Best of Ten!

-Today is another review for the Literary Wives blogging club in which we discuss the depiction of wives in modern fiction.
-Be sure to read the reviews and comments of the other wives!
+Today is another review for the Literary Wives blogging club, in which we discuss the depiction of wives in fiction.
 If you have read the book, please participate by leaving comments on any of our blogs.We would like to welcome a new member, Cynthia of I Love Days, who joins us for the first time today!

 Lynn of Smoke and Mirrors

 I seldom have been disappointed by Ann Patchett even when I’m not sure the book sounds interesting.
 The phrase “dark fairy tale” was used on the blurb of The Dutch House, which inclined me not to read the book, as that is not my thing, but I’m glad I did.

 Danny and Maeve Conroy live in the Dutch House with their father.
 The house has this name not because of its style but because a Dutch family lived there.
 It is an astounding house, glass throughout the first floor and enormous, with a third-floor ballroom.

 Danny and Maeve’s mother left when Danny was four.
 He doesn’t remember her, but Maeve, who is seven years older, wishes she could see her mother again.
 Living with an aloof father, Cyril, they become dependent upon each other.
 Still, they are happy in the Dutch House.

 At first, they don’t pay much attention to Cyril’s friend, Andrea.
 She is around for a while then disappears for months, then reappears.
 They don’t like her, but their father doesn’t seem to like her that much, either.
 However, they realize later as adults, Andrea wanted the Dutch House, and Andrea gets what she wants.
 Eventually, their father marries her, and she moves in with her small daughters, Norma and Bright.